kulasama/gatlin/README.md

 SNS microblogging for pictures.

-Intend to be server for web,mobile,weibo, weixin.
+Intend to server for web,mobile,weibo, weixin.